uhunkler/jstalk-sketch-library/README.md

 * Offer methods to workaround known Sketch issues.

 ### functional.jstalk
 This library offers methods used in functional programming similar to the [underscore](https://github.com/jashkenas/underscore) or [Lo-Dash](http://lodash.com) libraries.
-The methods in the functional.jstalk are optimized for the use with JSTalk.
+The methods in functional.jstalk are optimized for the use with JSTalk.

 ### jFacade.jstalk
 This library offers an interface to work with Sketch in a way similar to jQuery.
 It adds functionality like introspection and convenience methods like “position” and “size”.